Suchi1851/TSF-Task/README.md

 # TSF-Task
 Data Science and Business Analytics Internship at The Sparks Foundation.
-Tasks to be performed in the internship are uploaded here Source code and and code with output .ipynb(juyternotebook) files both are uploaded.
+Tasks to be performed in the internship are uploaded here with Source code (.py file) and code with output (.ipynb- juyternotebook files).